crazoter/My-Docs/docs/manga_reviews.md

   * Characters, sects and names in general are poorly introduced (or at least, not memorably so).
 Sometimes you don't know who/what they are referring to.
   * Sometimes characters just disappear altogether from the location without any explanation on where they went.
   * Art isn't too bad; fight scenes are pretty solid.
 * **Should you read it**: Hmm.
 It's a fun read if you don't mind the fact that the MC knows everything that happened in the future, and thus also knows all the secrets (and takes them for himself to become stupidly powerful).
 MC outclasses his enemies so much that you can count the number of times he gets injured with one hand and he's only lost once to a super OP elder.
-It's for this reason I stopped following the manhwa even though it's barely near the end of the story, simply because I know how everything will pan out even without reading it; it just gets boring after a while.
+It's for this reason I stopped following the manhwa even though it's barely near the end of the story, simply because I know how everything will pan out even without reading it (i.e. MC wins everytime *unscratched*); it just gets boring after a while.

 </TabItem>